willkjackson/templating-engine-plugin/docs/tutorials/local-development/4-validate-jenkins.md

 ## Configure a Pipeline

-* Scroll down to the _Pipeline_ configuration section.
+* Scroll down to the _Pipeline_ Configuration section.
 * The _Definition_ drop down should already be set to _Jenkins Templating Engine_.

 !!! important